Podcast Website: Why You Need One and How to Build It

 Why Does a Podcast Without a Website Not Exist for Google?

 Streaming platforms don’t give Google crawlable text.
-The audio file plays, but Google can’t read it, index it, or rank it for any query.
+The audio or video file plays, but Google can’t read it, index it, or rank it for any query.
 The only content Google can index is text on a web page, which means a podcast that lives only on Spotify and Apple Podcasts generates zero organic search traffic.

 The fix is straightforward in principle: every episode needs its own URL, a descriptive title, 300-500 words of show notes, and ideally a full transcript.
-According to research on podcast SEO strategy, transcripts are the single highest-value text asset on an episode page because they give Google thousands of words of contextually relevant content to crawl.
+According to research by Moz on podcast SEO strategy, transcripts are the single highest-value text asset on an episode page because they give Google thousands of words of contextually relevant content to crawl.

 For B2B finance shows specifically, the search behavior skews toward low-volume, high-intent queries.
 “Episode 47” ranks for nothing.
 “How private credit managers are navigating rate cycles” is a searchable phrase that a senior allocator might actually type.
 The difference between those two titling approaches is the difference between a podcast that generates inbound interest and one that doesn’t.